 Double that up and you have 2 percent loading.
 This is where the pigments become able to show themselves as they really are.
 The same pigments as one percent now produce stronger hues, overcoming the gray.
 These are more common when doing interior floors or a simple broom/trowel finish surface without using any contrasting color products like release or stains.

 3 and 4 percent loading produces quite strong colors that give a bold statement.
 They are less often used for stamping because they may not allow enough contrast from release or antique products.
 The price on these amounts can start to get pretty high.
 Still, Walttool Tru Hue colors such as Brick Red and Charcoal will run $50 per yard but that compares very well to $65 to $80 or more from others.
 They do very well when machine troweled giving a very bold, burnished look.

-It is always advisable to do a standard one yard mockup and allow to cure a few days to judge the color.
+It is always advisable to do a standard one-yard mockup and allow it to cure a few days to judge the color.
 Computer screens can vary greatly.
-Also keep in mind that the choice of sealer effects the color.
-Solvent based sealers usually enhance and darken the color and are a closer match to the colors shown.
+Also, keep in mind that the choice of sealer affects the color.
+Solvent-based sealers usually enhance and darken the color and are a closer match to the colors shown.

 Most colors are based on a ONE bag per yard scale.

 - Pre-packed Tru Hue integral colors are conveniently packaged in one-bag-per-cubic-yard, “repulpable” paper bags for easy addition to ready mixed concrete.
-In addition to ready mixed concrete, Tru Hue Concrete Color is widely used in various concrete applications starting with decorative concrete flatwork, as well as concrete countertops, pre-cast, tilt-up panels, mortar, architectural concrete block, stucco, cast stone, and many others.
+In addition to ready mixed concrete, Tru Hue Concrete Color is widely used in various concrete applications, starting with decorative concrete flatwork and concrete countertops, pre-cast, tilt-up panels, mortar, and architectural concrete blocks stucco, cast stone, and many others.